 The ESDC will conduct annual Progress Reviews to assess if the goals are being met.
 If you want to maintain your access to the GTS program, then you must respond timely to the progress reviews.

-If you wish to hire temporary foreign workers for high salaried positions, then you will be required to present a transition plan using a regular LMIA.
+If you wish to hire temporary foreign workers for high salaried positions, you will be required to present a transition plan using a regular LMIA.

 You must also demonstrate a Labour Market Benefits Plan and commit to investing in training and skill improvement of Canadian citizens and permanent residents.